High and Low pressure areas

 Thermic Low: ground low, height low

-A thermic low-pressure area developes by a difference in the air pressure which is realized by a warming (insolation) or a cooling.
+A thermic low-pressure area developes by a difference in the air pressure which is realised by a warming (insolation) or a cooling.
 Whether it is a ground low or a height low depends on the concerning air regions.

 A ground low developes if the density of the air near to the ground is decreasing while the air is warming up.
 The warm air is breaking away from ground and rises up (thermic), what leads to a pressure decrease at the ground level (in higher regions the air pressure is rising because of the inflowing warm air coming from the ground).
 The decrease of the pressure near to the ground leads to a spacious inflow of external air; we thus have wind.